shankar81/rmuif/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a Bug
-about: Use this template if you’ve found a bug and would like to report it
+about: Use this template if you’ve found a bug and would like to report it.
 ---

 ## Description